 Storing your seed phrase in your head creates an even bigger security problem — you become the target.
 If attackers know you have valuable information, obtaining it from you is just a matter of leverage.
 Memorization is not effective against wrench attacks, ransom schemes, and other psychological tactics.

 Personal attacks are why it’s a good idea to avoid assuming all security risks on your own, since distributed security buys you time to seek help and thwart your attackers.

 There’s a better way

-Rather than consolidating your wealth in one brain wallet, Casa multisig protects bitcoin behind multiple private keys.
+Rather than consolidating your wealth in one brain wallet, Casa vaults protect bitcoin behind multiple private keys.
 Each key is stored in a different location and can be easily replaced with a set rotation in the event of compromised security.
-Casa’s multisig model is far more secure than seed memorization and helps you adapt to changing security threats.
+Casa’s model is far more secure than seed memorization and helps you adapt to changing security threats.